 A Quick, Easy, Stress-Free Sale

 Some FasterHouse sales can be closed in as little as seven (7) days.
 That’s right, one week from start to finish and no waiting around for your money.
-An instant cash payment as soon as the sale is complete.
+An instant cash payment as soon as the sale is complete because we buy houses.

-By selling your house directly to FasterHouse you will save not only the real estate agent and broker’s fees and additional costs of holding onto a home in another state, but you are relieved of the burden a second house can be.
+By selling your house directly to FasterHouse you will save not only the real estate agent and broker’s fees and additional costs of holding onto a home in another state, but you are relieved of the burden a second house when you sell my house fast St Louis.